Treatments & Options - Myomectomy

 Laparoscopic Myomectomy - CPT code: 58551

-A laparoscopic myomectomy or minimally invasive surgery is safe for smaller fibroids (less than 8cm) on the outside of the uterus.
+A laparoscopic myomectomy or minimally invasive surgery is used for smaller fibroids (less than 8cm) on the outside of the uterus.
 A tiny incision is made in the abdomen for the insertion of a laparoscope, a thin instrument containing a telescope.
 Through the laparoscope the surgeon views the uterus and surrounding organs and removes the fibroids with instruments that cut and pull the tissue out through thin tubes.
+There are risks associated with Morcellation, besides organ and vascular injuries, residue tissue fragments can cause pain and infection, seeding of occult unidentified malignant tissue.
+Appropriate pre-operative screening and counseling of patients is necessary.
 This procedure is not recommended for women with fibroids in the uterine wall and are still considering pregnancy, as cuts into the uterine wall weaken it and closure is suboptimal.
 Therefore, uterine rupture during the next pregnancy is possible.
 Preoperative treatment with Lupron can alter the consistency of the fibroid and make it more difficult to pull out.
 Recovery time is generally one week.